ropensci/roweb3/content/blog/2023-03-31-cran-to-git/index.md

 If you maintain an R package, regardless of where you publish it, I highly recommend these two things to let us (and others) identify the official source and maintainer of the project:

- - Put the Github/Gitlab/R-forge/Bitbucket home of your project in the `URL` and/or `BugReports` fields in the package DESCRIPTION file when[^2] you publish on CRAN/BioConductor.
+ - Put the Github/Gitlab/R-forge/Bitbucket home of your project in the `URL` and/or `BugReports` fields in the package DESCRIPTION file when you publish on CRAN/BioConductor[^2].
 This makes it clear where to report bugs, and also prevents confusion about the official source if someone forks your package, or creates a package with the same name.
  - If you have a GitHub account (even if you never use it!), do register your maintainer email address(es) in your [Github account settings](https://github.com/settings/emails) (see also [this faq](https://github.com/r-universe-org/help#how-to-link-a-maintainer-email-addresses-to-a-username-on-r-universe)).
 This way the maintainer can be linked to your github account/picture and systems like r-universe and metacran can correctly identify ownership and contributions.

-Finally I want to emphasize again that packages do not need to be on CRAN to be included in r-universe.
+Finally I want to emphasize again that packages do not need to be on CRAN or Bioconductor to be included in r-universe.
 It is super easy to [setup your own universe](/blog/2021/06/22/setup-runiverse/) and get the same benefits!

 [^1]: One notable exception is [r-forge](https://r-forge.r-project.org/) which uses SVN, but has a live Git mirror on [github.com/r-forge](https://github.com/r-forge)